Cluster Management

 Admin Console SSO

-Admin Console SSO lets you access the Keycloak Admin Console directly using your Skycloak account, eliminating the need to manage separate admin passwords.
+Admin Console SSO lets you access the Keycloak Admin Console directly using your Skycloak account, with no separate admin password to manage.

 How it works:

-• When SSO is enabled, clicking “Open Admin Console” automatically authenticates you through Skycloak’s identity provider
+- When SSO is enabled, clicking “Open Admin Console” authenticates you through Skycloak’s identity provider

-• No credentials to copy, share, or rotate — your Skycloak login is all you need
+- There are no credentials to copy, share, or rotate, your Skycloak login is all you need

-2. On the Overview tab, find the Admin Console SSO toggle in the Admin Access card
+- On the Overview page, find the Admin Console SSO toggle in the Admin Console Access card

-• Enabling SSO: Takes effect immediately — you can access the admin console with your Skycloak account.
-Admin credentials are hidden from the UI.
+- Enabling SSO: Takes effect immediately, you can access the admin console with your Skycloak account

 The SSO toggle is also available on the Edit page for convenience.
 On the New Cluster page, SSO is shown as enabled by default (it can be changed after creation).